 Recipients of RTP funding must submit quarterly reports providing the status of the trail project.
 A template is provided that also indicates the required information.
-Reports are due via email every three months.
+Reports are due via email every three months (end of March, June, September, December).
 The first report due date will be identified in the project agreement.
 It is the responsibility of the recipient to submit the status reports to DCR.